 Avoid Confrontation, When Possible

-Narcissists tend to have intense and aggressive reactions to criticism.
-Picking your battles and avoiding confrontation, when possible, can help reduce your suffering.
-For example, if a narcissistic boss is putting down your intellectual ability, depending on the situation, it may be more effective to respond with, “I’ll think about that” instead of arguing with them and trying to prove yourself.
+Narcissists often react aggressively to criticism.
+Choosing your battles and avoiding confrontation can help minimize stress.
+For example, if a narcissistic boss is putting down your intellectual ability.
+In some situations, it may be more effective to respond with “I’ll think about that” instead of arguing with them and trying to prove yourself.

 Don’t Internalize Their Criticisms

-Cerebral narcissists will break down your self-esteem to boost their own.
-It may be tempting to internalize their criticism, or take it as indication that you should do or be better.
+Cerebral narcissists attack your self-esteem to lift their own.
+It’s tempting to take their criticism personally, but doing so can create harmful self-doubt.
 However, this may lead to unhealthy self-critical patterns.
 Remind yourself, when dealing with cerebral narcissists, their opinions are judgments (rather than facts).
 Try practicing self-soothing to increase a sense of self-compassion.

 Educate Yourself